-- Maintain satisfactory academic progress as required by Student Financial Services.
-Please refer here.
+- You have and will maintain satisfactory academic progress as required by Student Financial Services. (more info).

-- Complete the Free Application for Federal Student Aid (FAFSA) for need-based consideration: www.fafsa.ed.gov
+- You complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
+(You may have already done so if you've applied for Financial Aid.)

-- Not be related to any of the Alamo Colleges District Board of Trustees and/or Alamo Colleges Foundation Board Members.
-Please refer to the following link for further information:http://www.legis.state.tx.us/tlodocs/80R/billtext/html/SB01325S.htm
+- You are not related to any of the Alamo Colleges District Board of Trustees and/or Alamo Colleges Foundation Board Members. (more info).

 If any do not apply, indicate so by filling in N/A.